 The Caipirinha is considered the national cocktail of Brazil, and for good reason.
-It’s made from their most popular distilled spirit – a very strong rum called Cachaça – and while I’ve never had the pleasure of drinking one in Brazil, I’m told that’s the perfect climate for enjoying this wonderful cocktail.
+It’s made from their most popular distilled spirit – a very strong rum called Cachaça – and while I’ve never had the pleasure of actually drinking one in Brazil, I’m told that’s the perfect climate for enjoying this wonderful cocktail.

-The true Caipirinha recipe is very simple: Cachaca, limes and sugar.
-Cachaca is distilled from straight cane juice, but it’s more tart and sharp than its cousin, rum.
+The true Caipirinha recipe is very simple: Cachaça, limes and sugar.
+Cachaça is distilled from straight cane juice, but it’s more tart and sharp than its cousin, rum.
 This drink is all about refreshing notes: it’s tart, but not too tart, and it wakes up your taste buds as it cools you down.

 You could fancy the Caipirinha up, but the charm of this cocktail is in the simplicity.
 At heart, it’s just a lovely variation on a rum and lime cocktail like the Daiquiri.
 It’s ideal for sipping along on a warm evening as you wonder why we bother with all the complications of modern living.

 - 1-2 juicy limes (key limes are particularly good)